• Skip to primary navigation

 NOTE: Check out James’ ebook The Essentials of Street Photography & Street Photography Conversations (use the code DPM to get $5 off).

-Books can share not only their most jaw-dropping work but also their more subtle and nuanced work that you might never see on the internet.
+Books can share not only their most jaw-dropping photos but also their more subtle and nuanced ones that you might never see on the internet.
 The photographer can set a tone and a pace and take you slowly through an idea without any distractions.
 And there is just no comparison to seeing photographs on a printed page.

 The time to be fully consistent in how you shoot is for each of your individual projects.
 Pick a camera, pick a lens, figure out what you want to shoot and how you want to shoot it, and stick with it.